 The seeds from its fruit are used to produce Ben Oil.
 The oils are commonly used in the cosmetic industry for perfumes, shampoos, soaps and many more.
 They are also used as ingredients in aromatherapy oils.
 If you want to relax with aromatherapy, you can use products with Moringa in them.
 The seeds are known to be active cleaning agents.
 This is one of the reasons why they are used in lotions and cleansing creams.
 They help protect the skin from environmental pollution.
 Also, the seeds are found to be cleaning agents for water as well.
 Studies are being conducted to see if it can be used effectively as an agent for proper water treatment.

 Another thing that makes this greed superfood good is that there are no reported side effects of its consumption.
 It can be safe to ingest if the superfood was taken as a supplement or ingested as it is.
 Children and adults can safely take Moringa in its most natural form.
-However, caution is given for pregnant women with regards to choosing the tree’s bark and roots as they are reported to have abortive property.
+However, caution is given to pregnant women regarding choosing the tree’s bark and roots as they are reported to have abortive property.

 In tropical regions where Moringa is grown, the leaves can be added to different kinds of dishes to make it more delicious.